Skip to main content

 Is Medicaid free?

 One of the primary goals of Medicaid is to provide free or low-cost health care coverage to people in need.
-Since the program serves low-income groups, states are limited in what they can charge for premiums and cost sharing.
-For example, states cannot impose premiums on enrollees who have incomes lower than 150% of the federal poverty level.
-Total Medicaid out-of-pocket costs cannot be greater than 5% of a family’s income.
+Since the program serves low-income groups, federal law limits the premiums and cost sharing states can charge many Medicaid enrollees.
+In general, states cannot charge premiums to most enrollees with incomes below 150% of the federal poverty level, and total out-of-pocket costs generally cannot exceed 5% of a family's income.

 What is the difference between Medicaid and Medicare?